eclipse-sumo/sumo/README.md

 Please use the [GitHub issue tracking tool](https://github.com/eclipse-sumo/sumo/issues) for bugs and requests, or file them to the sumo-user@eclipse.org list.
-Before filing a bug, please consider to check with a current repository checkout whether the problem has already been fixed.
+Before filing a bug, please consider to check with a current repository checkout or a [nightly build](https://sumo.dlr.de/docs/Downloads.php#nightly_snapshots) whether the problem has already been fixed.

 We welcome patches, pull requests and other contributions!
 For details see [our contribution guidelines](CONTRIBUTING.md).